 By Peter Lawrey, CEO at Chronicle Software.

-At the heart of this approach is the traceability – the ability to record everything the trading application is doing.
-Most market solutions today record output only and have difficulty in ensuring that data duplications don’t impact the functionality of the application.
-By implementing a deterministic system that eliminates duplicates and reduces redundancy of information, firms are able to ensure complete auditability with no loss of performance.
+This approach can give firms the ability to record everything the trading application is doing.
+Few available systems are able to deliver this traceability without impacting the functionality of the application.
+Most are able to record output only.
+By implementing a deterministic system that eliminates duplicates and reduces redundancy of information, firms are able to ensure complete auditability with no performance loss.

-The benefits of taking this approach extend beyond traceability, reproducibility and auditability.
-These fundamental building blocks combine to slash time to market for firms seeking to address best execution or indeed any regulatory imperative involving data capture and audit.
+The benefits of taking this approach go beyond traceability, reproducibility and auditability.
+Firms are able to reduce time to market for implementing surveillance processes or indeed any regulatory imperative involving data capture and audit.

-Because this kind of platform won’t function if data is missing, firms can have confidence in any data coming through the system, whatever the volume of throughput.
-This inherent comprehensiveness of data means analysts don’t have to go back and fill gaps where data is missing, as they typically do with available commercial systems, which is expensive, difficult and in some cases impossible.
+By design, a platform of this type won’t function if data is missing.
+In this way, firms can have complete confidence in the data being processed, whatever the volume of throughput, eliminating the need for analysts to go back and fill gaps where data is missing, which is expensive and difficult, if not impossible.

 At Chronicle, we’ve tested throughputs of our deterministic messaging platform of bursts of 128 GB of data at over 100 million messages per second.
-This gives our clients confidence not only in the traceability, reproducibility and auditability of their data to meet MiFID II’s best execution obligations and other regulatory requirements, but also the peace of mind that their platforms will perform as advertised when the proverbial stuff hits the fan.
+This gives our clients confidence not only in the traceability, reproducibility and auditability of their data to meet the surveillance requirements of MiFID II, MAR and Dodd Frank.

-If you are dealing with millions of updates per second and need to get your systems in order to meet your best execution or other regulatory audit obligations, you should be talking to us.
+If you are dealing with millions of updates per second, and need to get your systems in order to meet your market surveillance or other regulatory audit obligations, you should be talking to us.
 Feel free to get in touch here: email@example.com.